-On January 19, 2005, the Company and a selling shareholder in a Company subsidiary in the ENS initiated an arbitration proceeding regarding the termination of employment of that individual from ENS.
+On January 19, 2005, the Company and a selling shareholder in a Company subsidiary in the ENS division initiated an arbitration proceeding regarding the termination of employment of that individual from ENS.
 The amount in controversy was approximately \$300,000.
 On April 20, 2005, the arbitrator, upon motion by the selling shareholder, permitted the arbitration proceeding to expand to allow the selling shareholder to seek early payment of the sums which may be due under the selling shareholder's earn-out agreement.
-In this arbitration proceeding, this selling shareholder is claiming he is entitled to approximately \$5.0 million.
-The arbitration is currently scheduled for late 2005.
+In this arbitration proceeding, the selling shareholder is claiming he is entitled to approximately \$5.0 million.
+The arbitration is currently expected to occur during the first quarter of 2006.
 The Company is disputing the selling shareholder's right to further compensation, his entitlement to an earn-out payment and, if a payment is due, the early payment of any such amounts.
-The Company has accrued the contingent consideration as earned as of March 31, 2005 and does not believe any additional adjustment will be necessary.
+The Company has accrued the contingent consideration as earned as of June 30, 2005 and does not believe any additional adjustment will be necessary.

 In addition to the foregoing matters, from time to time, the Company may become involved in various lawsuits and legal proceedings that arise in the ordinary course of business.
-However, litigation is subject to inherent uncertainties, and an adverse result in these or other matters may arise from time to time that may harm the Company's business.
-The Company is currently not aware of any such legal proceedings or claims that we believe will have, individually or in the aggregate, a material adverse affect on our business, financial condition or operating results.
+However, litigation is subject to inherent uncertainties, and an adverse result in these or other matters may arise from time to time